Skip to main content

 Experiential Learning

 Kolb's experiential learning cycle depends on concrete experience as its entry point.
-Presence provides that experience — the feeling of "being there" — even when the environment is technologically mediated.
-Experience alone does not produce learning; reflection must be scaffolded.
+Presence provides that concrete experience (the feeling of "being there") even when the environment is technologically mediated.
+The critical nuance is that experience must be paired with intentional design: structured reflection, clear narrative, and purposeful content scaffolding.

 Embodied Cognition